Optimal Auction Design with Contingent Payments and Costly Verification: Conclusion

 \section{Conclusion}

-We have studied the optimal design of an auction for an income-generating asset.
-Our model offers an explanation for the common practice of charging linear royalties up to a royalty cap.
-In particular, the royalty cap allows the principal to save on auditing costs.
+We study the optimal design of an auction for an income-generating asset.
+Our model offers an explanation for the common practice of charging royalties up to a cap.
+If the winner of the asset claims to owe the full royalty cap, the principal does not audit him.
+For these income realizations, the cost of auditing outweighs the gains from reducing information rent.

-In our paper, as in much of the literature on security design, moral hazard concerns are important for the solution, but these concerns are modeled in reduced form.
+In our setting, moral hazard is an important consideration, but it is modeled in reduced form, following much of the literature on security design.
 Incorporating a richer model of moral hazard into the contingent-payment auction setting is an interesting challenge for future work.